 Entrepreneurs aiming for their own company in Dubai can attain residence through an employment visa or investor visa.
 Investor visa is also valid for 3 years.
 The holders of both employment and investor visa are also allowed to apply for dependents’ residence visa.

-Free zone visas are obtained solely from the Immigration Department (GDRFA) without the necessity of contacting Ministry of Labour.
+Free zone visas are obtained solely from the Immigration Department (GDRFA) without the necessity of contacting the Ministry of Labour.
 This makes the process relatively simple but these visas don’t allow the holders to work outside free zones.

 Registration for E-channel services is the first step to apply for visa in Dubai free zone.
 The purpose of E-channel service is to facilitate people by providing them streamline visa process through removal of unnecessary and lengthy paperwork.
-This is helpful in making this process transparent and less time consuming.
+This is helpful in making this process transparent and less time-consuming.

 In this process, the applicant will need to deposit mandatory registration fee and refundable security.
 The online registration of your company can be done by your free zone agent.

 After completing registration for E-channel, the next step is to apply for entry permit or employment visa.
 Entry permits are issued within 15 days after submission of application and are valid for 6 months.
-You can take this visa within 7 days after paying additional fee of AED 1,000.
-After applying for entry permit, it is necessary to remain in UAE before completion of the process.
+You can take this visa within 7 days after paying an additional fee of AED 1,000.
+After applying for an entry permit, it is necessary to remain in UAE before completion of the process.
 Otherwise, it can create issues that may result in delaying of the process.

-Status adjustment or status change is the next process after obtaining entry permit.
-It is directly related to the previous segment as it is necessary to activate entry permit.
+Status adjustment or status change is the next process after obtaining an entry permit.
+It is directly related to the previous segment as it is necessary to activate the entry permit.
 There are three different ways through which you can accomplish this procedure.

-If you are in Dubai or UAE, you can use in-country process.
+If you are in Dubai or UAE, you can use the in-country process.
 This is the simplest method that will merely take 3 to 5 days.
 You just have to submit your passport to immigration department and they will stamp and activate your visa in the given time.

 If you are outside UAE at the time of issuance of visa or after few days of issuance of Dubai employment visa, then you can apply for out of country visa process.
 You can do so by exiting and re-entering UAE and presenting your printed visa to immigration officer on airport.
 He/she will stamp and activate the visa.